-Altium Vault Primer - Data Management from 10,000 Feet
+Altium Vault Primer - At 10,000 Feet: Project and Data Management

 Every project I worked on, the story was always the same.
 I got a handful of my engineers at my desk all at once on the day of our deadline, needing me to sign off on their completed part at 4:45pm on a Friday afternoon.
 The rest is like clockwork.
 I’m the last guy out of the office, the sun had already set in the distance, and every time I pulled my car out of the parking lot, I wondered - isn’t there a better way to be doing this?

 - Limited insight.
-More often than not, I only got the full perspective of a design when a manilla folder was slapped on my desk, requiring an immediate approval to get a board manufactured the next day.
+More often than not, I only got the full perspective of a design when a manilla folder was slapped on my desk, requiring immediate approval to get aboard manufactured the next day.

 - Unknown details.
 When that review process began, I immediately went into crisis mode.
 Are all of the BoMs validated with approved components?
 Are we even passing RHOS, REACH, or the myriad of other certifications that we need to meet?